zenkbaries/boilerplate-bootstrap-auth0/README.md

-# React Boilerplate
+# React Boilerplate with Atho0 and Bootstrap

-This is a React app boilerplate with Auth0.
+This is a React app boilerplate with Auth0 and bootstrap.

 Feel free to use this boilerplate.
 To use it, clone this repository and then complete all items in the [What's Next](#whats-next) section.